Crusher Blow Bars

 What material is best for your impact crusher blow bars?
 What material has the longest service life of a blow bar?
 These depend on the working conditions of your machine.
 There are two main aspects of the working conditions: the wear resistance and crushing difficulty of the material being crushed; and the type of material being crushed.

-There are four kinds of material that we used in manufacturing crusher blow bars.
+There are four kinds of material that we use in manufacturing crusher blow bars.
 Different materials suit different impact crusher working conditions.

 1. High Manganese.
 This material is widely used in crusher jaws, crusher cones, and crusher shells, not common in impact crushers.
 However, when crushing less abrasive and large feed material(such as limestone), the manganese blow bars are the best choice.